tripathipalak/SkillRise/README.md

 ```

 The AI tools are integrated into the learning workflow rather than being treated as a standalone chatbot.

+The platform also uses backend security practices such as JWT authentication, rate limiting, secure HTTP headers, and request sanitization to protect application functionality.

 **Google Gemini API powers the intelligent learning features**, including concept explanations, automated quiz generation, and personalized learning paths.